pingwing/travel-guide-las-palmas/README.md

 // Wrap all `react-google-maps` components with `withGoogleMap` HOC
 // then wraps it into `withScriptjs` HOC
 // It loads Google Maps JavaScript API v3 for you asynchronously.
-// Name the component AsyncGettingStartedExampleGoogleMap const AsyncGettingStartedExampleGoogleMap = withScriptjs( withGoogleMap(
+// Name the component AsyncMapViewGoogleMap const AsyncMapViewGoogleMap = withScriptjs( withGoogleMap(
     props => (
     <GoogleMap